marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 Then CSRF protection with certain setting about cookie/csrf-token (with HttpOnly-disabled).

-As result - possible to get this kind of "cookie" by scripts.
+As a result - possible to get this kind of "cookie" by scripts.

+Conclusion:

-So, CSRF protection for POST-request forms is works.
+So, CSRF protection for POST-request forms works.
 And kind of try to use csrf-tokens for GET-requests.

 But we are, anyway, able to do CSRF-attack for this GET-request form.